chaoss/metrics/2_Growth-Maturity-Decline.md

  Total communications | Total number of posts made to communication platforms.
  Average & median communication response time | The average & median time taken for communications to be responded to.
  Average & median communication responses per thread | The average & median number of responses that are made to each communication thread or topic.
- Histogram of communication responses per thread | The distribution of the number of responses made to each communication thread or topic.
+ Distribution of communication responses per thread | Proportional frequency of responses per communication thread.

 **Disclaimer:**
 The activity metrics listed are not meant to represent a fully comprehensive list.
 It is fully expected that this list will evolve as people have insights and thoughts about the activity metrics that comprise Growth-Maturity-Decline.